MindsMend-org/Mitigator/README.md

+# Busy with private projects: Will do best to get this to running live using Oanda for [October]
+- Then Mitigation stack control implementation
+- Real fees will play big part in this project, Win or Fails.
+Really failing is to not try X
+-
 # Mitigator
 The Beginnings of a Reinforcement Trade Bot For Forex Majors/Minors Aim to be working for 2025. xMx I am working out git convention lol